jcha-ultra/agent-tasker/README.md

 ## Roadmap:

-#### v.0.3.5:
+#### v.0.3.7:
+- swarms: add act() to swarm class if it's not there already
+- bots: bots fetch data dynamically during act, if they know they need to (e.g. when they don't have any data)

-#### v.0.3.6:
+#### v.0.3.8:
-- docs: update guiding principles
+- update name of interface file and objects

 ### Minor Updates, Bugs, and Cleanup
-- docs: clean up readme and and test files
-- update name of interface file and objects
 - add ability to run round within next task menu
 - weavers: get jira workstream working with weaver solution
 - add ability to split tasks and set dependency with same input option